-Take yourself and anyone near you inside an enclosed structure, whether it’s a house, business, garage or vehicle.
-If you know of an invalid or unattended child in your neighborhood, call them and tell them to remain indoors.
-Keep any pets inside also.
-Gather a portable radio, flashlight and extra batteries.
-Move into an interior room, preferably a room with no windows.
+Take yourself and anyone near you inside an enclosed structure, whether it’s a house, business, garage, or vehicle.
+Contact your neighbors and tell them to remain indoors as well.
+Keep any pets inside.
+Gather a portable radio, flashlight, and extra batteries.
+Move to an interior room, preferably a room with no windows.

-The metro area broadcasts emergency information on radio station at 850 on the AM dial.
+The metro area broadcasts emergency information on the radio station at 850 on the AM dial.

 - Stay off phones

 County officials may try to telephone your home or business using the county’s computerized telephone notification system.
-Do not call police, fire, or 9-1-1 unless you are reporting a police, fire or medical emergency at your location.
+Do not call the police, fire, or 9-1-1 unless you are reporting a police, fire, or medical emergency at your location.
 Overloaded telephone circuits may keep actual emergency calls from getting through.